SIS code:

 7. Introduction to Deep Learning in NLP Deep learning intro Recording Assignment on NN interpretation

-8. Deep learning applications in NLP DL in applications LLMs Recording Questions
+8. Deep learning applications in NLP DL in applications LLMs Questions

 9. Machine translation MT intro+Word Alignment+PBMT Word Alignment by Philipp Koehn Recording of the Lecture Lab: IBM1 Word Alignment